radical-cybertools/radical.repex.at/README.md

 $ RADICAL_PILOT_VERBOSE=info python radical_re_namd.py --input='config/input.json' --resource='config/xsede.json'
 ```

 This will run RE temperature exchange simulation involving 6 replicas on your local system.
 Simulation will perform a total of 3 cycles and after each cycle temperatures of replicas will be exchanged.
 During the simulation input files for each of the replicas will be generated.
-After simulation is done you should see in ReplicaExchange/re_package directory a number of NAMD output files, namely coordinate, velocity and extended system files.
+After simulation is done you should see in ReplicaExchange/re_package directory a number of NAMD output files for each replica, namely coordinate, velocity and extended system files.

 Examples of simulation configuration and resource configuration files can be found in re_package/config directory.